JRC-COMBINE/DEA/README.rst

 DEA provides the tooling to rapidly launch into data exploration, model development and HPC processing.
 It is based on `Flask`_, one of the most popular Python web application frameworks and works with all your favorite data science tools.
 By default the DEA provides

-- Intuitive Dataset Structuring
+- Intuitive Dataset Structuring,
-- Easy HPC Interfacing
+- Easy HPC Interfacing and
-and
 - Customizable Visualization

 While DEA offers suggestions, it does not enforce the use of any specific structures, layouts or libraries and researchers can decide themselves which tools best fit the job.